 It’s the return of the breakfast round table discussions; where we invite industry leaders to share their experiences amongst peers.
-Last time, we focussed on tackling staff turnover – which proved to be a hot topic amongst attendees due to the highest ever recorded levels of employment in the UK.
-This time, we focussed on how shallow talent pools are affecting business operations from; setting standards, getting flexible and training and development.
+Last time, we focused on tackling staff turnover – which proved to be a hot topic amongst attendees due to the highest ever recorded levels of employment in the UK.
+This time, we focused on how shallow talent pools are affecting business operations from; setting standards, getting flexible and training and development.

 Shallow talent pools – how to do more than stay afloat

 Attracting the best people into your business is becoming increasingly tough.
 Talent pools are shrinking, meaning more competition for skilled staff according to 70 percent of business leaders surveyed by the Staffing Industry Analysts (SIA).

 To compound the issue, National Statistics UK tells us that 2018 saw seven per cent fewer EU national workers join the UK.
 The result?
 A market where everyone is chasing the same talent.

 So, how are these challenges impacting businesses and what can you do to overcome them?
 We invited leaders from the leisure, hospitality and marketing sectors to share their insights at our latest breakfast roundtable at London’s Sky Garden.